ungoldman/magnet-link/README.md

 ## Resources

-* Read more about the magnet URI scheme: [MAGNET-URI Project](http://magnet-uri.sourceforge.net)
+Read more about the magnet URI scheme at the [magnet-uri project website](http://magnet-uri.sourceforge.net).

 ## Comments